Christian Aid

 Seven days, so many ways to fund lasting change.
 This Christian Aid Week, what will you do?

-• Undertake a sponsored activity.
-This year, Christian Aid’s challenge is Seven Days, So Many Ways.
+• Undertake a sponsored activity for the ‘70K in May’ challenge.
 Perhaps you could ask people to sponsor you to walk or cycle 70 kilometres during Christian Aid Week, either individually or in a group?

 You can put all proceeds from your sponsored activity into our dedicated digital Christian Aid envelope.